 This inquiry seeks to establish first year university physics students' perceptions of the teaching-learning environment as its primary objective.
-This was accomplished by administering the Experiences of Teaching and Learning Questionnaire (ETLQ) to first year mainstream Electrical Engineering (National Diploma Programme) students at the University of Johannesburg (N = 114) as part of a survey.
-For most of the items in the questionnaire, students responded on a 1-5 (5 = high) Likert Scale.
-Subscales were formed by adding together the responses on the items in that subscale.
-Each item was set as a variable and then a subscale total was produced by creating a new variable by summing the items.
-The average score was subsequently calculated for each category.
+This was accomplished by administering the Experiences of Teaching and Learning Questionnaire (ETLQ) to first year Electrical Engineering (National Diploma Programme) students at the University of Johannesburg (N = 114) as part of a survey.
 The nature of the data obtained necessitated analysis by means of statistical tools.
-This inquiry is underpinned by the Teaching and Learning Research Programme's framework for analysis as the underlying conceptual framework with a view to ensure appropriate epistemological coherence and premised on the following research question:
+This inquiry is underpinned by the Teaching and Learning Research Programme's framework for analysis [18] as the underlying conceptual framework with a view to ensure appropriate epistemological coherence and premised on the following research question: